 The belfry at Möðruvellir, dating back to 1780, is the only one left of its kind in Iceland.
 The bells are also old (for Iceland), dating back to 1769, 1799 and 1867.
 The belfry is preserved and belongs to Þjóðminjasafnið - the National Museum of Iceland since 1962, but the church itself belongs to the farmer at Möðruvellir.

-Most of our churches are locked nowadays as they have been vandalised, but we usually ask the farmer for the key to the church.
-My husband has the "job" of asking the farmers for the keys to the churches, that is why you see my standing in front of the church door in the first photo, waiting for him to come back with the key ;)
+Most of our churches are locked nowadays as they have been vandalized, but we usually ask the farmer for the key to the church.
+My husband has the "job" of asking the farmers for the keys to the churches, that is why you see me standing in front of the church door in the first photo, waiting for him to come back with the key ;)

-At Munkaþverá there was a monastery for 396 years from 1155-1551, but in 1429 the monastery and the church burnt to the ground with a lot of valuables and 2 priests died.
+At Munkaþverá a monastery operated for 396 years from 1155-1551, but in 1429 the monastery and the church burnt to the ground with a lot of valuables and 2 priests died.
 The present church at Munkaþverá was erected in 1844.

 Munkaþverá was in the olden days one of the best lands in Iceland and here chieftains resided.
 The church is so beautiful on the inside, very decorative with a rainbow painted from the altarpiece along the whole ceiling.

-Munkaþverá church was dedicated to Virgin Mary back then when the nation was Catholic.
+The Munkaþverá church was dedicated to the Virgin Mary back then when the nation was Catholic.

-Apparently in the graveyard a Sturlungareitur or the plot of Sturlungar is to be found, where Chieftain Sighvatur Sturluson of the Sturlung Clan and his sons are buried.
+Apparently, in the graveyard, a Sturlungareitur - Plot of Sturlungar - is to be found, where Chieftain Sighvatur Sturluson of the Sturlung Clan and his sons are buried.
 They got killed in the biggest Viking battle in Iceland - the Örlygsstaðabardagi battle - which took place between the biggest Viking clans in Iceland in 1238 in Skagafjörður.

 Munkaþverá is located in Eyjafjörður fjord on the east side of the fjord.
-To get to the church cross the bridge by Hrafnagil and turn right, drive for a few km and Munkaþverá will be on your right hand side, not very visible from the road.
+To reach the church cross the bridge by Hrafnagil and turn right, drive for a few km and Munkaþverá will be on your right-hand side, not very visible from the road.
 You will then have to drive down to it.

-Eyjafjörður fjord is filled with interesting places to visit - I hope you have enjoyed exploring the longest fjord of Iceland with me :)
+Eyjafjörður fjord is filled with interesting places to visit - I hope you enjoy exploring the longest fjord of Iceland with me :)